sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+December 2021: We submitted a [Paper](https://sayarkarmakar.github.io/publications/safehavens.pdf) on forecasting analysis for sources of geopolitical risk.

+December 2021: I accepted an invitation for an invited talk at Statfin 2022, ISI Bangalore.

-December 2021: Our [Paper](https://ideas.repec.org/p/cth/wpaper/gru_2021_017.html) is accepted at Resources Policy pending proofreading.
+December 2021: Our [Paper](https://doi.org/10.1016/j.resourpol.2021.102527) is accepted at Resources Policy.

 December 2021: Our [Paper](doi: 10.3390/forecast3040055) is now accepted at Forecasting.
 Congrats Kejin on your first paper.
 This appeared at the Special Feautre edition at the journal selecting some top papers for 2021.
 We also submitted another paper on similar theme.

 November 2021: Our [Paper](https://arxiv.org/abs/2005.04211) got a revision request from Neural Networks.
+We submitted the revision.

 October 2021: Our [Paper](https://sayarkarmakar.github.io/publications/Bitcoinindex.pdf) on Bitcoin mining activity and volatility dynamics is accepted at Economics Letters.
 This is a joint work with Rangan Gupta and Riza Demirer.